Alligator weed - Alternanthera philoxeroides

 Alligator weed is not native to Florida.

 Alligator weed can grow in a variety of habitats, although it is usually found in water.
 Sometimes it forms sprawling mats over deep rivers, or along shorelines.
-Sometimes is a pest on land.
-Alligator weed occurs throughout Florida and flowers in the warm months.
-Alligator weed is an herb.
+Sometimes it is a pest on land.
+Alligator weed is an herb that occurs throughout Florida and flowers in the warm months.
 It has smooth stems that trail along the ground or out across the water.
 The stems are hollow.
 They have nodes from which other stems and roots grow.
-The simple leaves of Alligator weed are elliptic and have smooth margins.
+The simple leaves of alligator weed are elliptic and have smooth margins.
 The leaves are opposite, which means that two leaves grow on opposite sides of the stem, at the same place on the stem.
-These distinctive white flowers can be easily recognized.
+The distinctive white flowers can be easily recognized.
 What appears to be one flower is actually a cluster of several flowers.
 They are whitish and papery looking and feeling.
 The flower cluster grows on a stalk that can be 2 inches long.

 - Alligator weed has